-With regard to the multilateral trading system, because the WTO's Trade Facilitation Agreement had not been adopted, resuming the WTO's negotiation functions was called for, and early conclusion of the ITA expansion negotiations was promoted, gaining support from many ministers.
-In addition, extending until 2018 the commitment period for not introducing new protectionist measures was recommended to the leaders.
+With regard to the multilateral trading system, resuming the WTO's negotiation functions was called for, which was supported by many ministers.
 With regard to the FTAAP, the "Beijing Roadmap for APEC's Contribution to the Realization of the FTAAP", which includes launching a "collective strategic study on issues related to the realization of the FTAAP", was agreed upon in order to realize the FTAAP as early as possible by building on ongoing regional undertakings such as the TPP and RCEP, etc. In addition, an agreement was reached to develop a plan of action for the liberalization and facilitation of trade in manufacturing-related services by the end of 2015, while positioning such services as a next-generation trade and investment issue.

 At the APEC Ministerial Meetings and Economic Leaders' Meeting in 2015, discussions were held on matters such as multilateral trading systems, the development of regional economic integrations including the FTAAP, and regional cooperation in services.
 With regard to multilateral trading systems, a statement promoting success of the 10th WTO Ministerial Conference in Nairobi in December was issued.
 It called for early ratification of the Trade Facilitation Agreement, reaffirmed pledges against all forms of protectionism, and welcomed the efforts to achieve early conclusion of the negotiations on staging timeframes for the Information Technology Agreement expansion negotiations.
-Regarding the developments of regional economic integrations, it was reiterated that the FTAAP should be pursued as a comprehensive free trade agreement by building on ongoing regional undertakings, and the vision contained in the Pathways to FTAAP that the FTAAP should be high-quality and incorporate and address next generation trade and investment issues was reaffirmed.
+Regarding the developments of regional economic integrations, the vision contained in the "Pathways to FTAAP" that the FTAAP should be high-quality and incorporate and address next generation trade and investment issues was reaffirmed.
 In this connection, recent developments including the finalization of the TPP negotiations were noted, and the early completion of negotiations for RCEP was encouraged.
 With regard to services, the APEC Services Cooperation Framework was formulated and the principles and the direction of services cooperation in APEC were indicated.
 In addition, it was decided that a roadmap would be developed in 2016, covering the actions to be taken and the index and targets to be achieved by 2025.
 In addition, respective action plans for manufacturing-related services and environmental services were agreed upon.